WahyuAriyadi/Job-Orchestrator/README.md

 goroutine and moves straight on to the next one — it doesn't wait for the callback to finish before checking what else is due.
 One slow endpoint shouldn't be able to stall every other job's schedule.

-## What I'd add next

-- A Terraform module to deploy this on Cloud Run + Cloud SQL, in the same style as an earlier project of mine (UMKM-in-a-Box).
-- Swap the polling loop for `pg_notify`/`LISTEN` so dispatch latency isn't tied to the poll interval.
-- Per-job concurrency limits, and a `/metrics` endpoint so this could actually sit behind Prometheus in a real deployment.